-- Definitions: The City of Sammamish has made changes to the definitions section of the 2016 KCSWDM.
+- Definitions: The City of Sammamish has made changes to the definitions section of the 2021 KCSWDM.
 This Addendum to the Definitions section provides replacement text for the definitions that are changed.
-Apart from these changes, the King County version of the Definitions Section applies to proposals in the City of Sammamish. - Appendices: Appendices A, B, C, and D apply to proposals in the City of Sammamish. - References: King County Reference sections 2, 3, 4B, 7C, 9, and 10 do not apply to the City of Sammamish.
-King County Reference sections 7B, 8F, 8G, 8I, 8J, 8K, 8L, 8M, 8N, 8O, 8P, 8Q have been replaced by a City of Sammamish reference.
-The King County version of Reference section 1, 4A, 4C, 4D, 5, 6, 7A and 8A through 8E, 8I, 11 apply to proposals in the

-City of Sammamish.
+Apart from these changes, the King County version of the Definitions Section applies to proposals in the City of Sammamish. - Appendices: Appendices A, C, and D apply to proposals in the City of Sammamish. - References: King County Reference sections 9, and 10 do not apply to the City of Sammamish.
+King County Reference sections 1, 2, 3, 4A, 4B, 7B, and 8F through 8Q have been replaced by a City of Sammamish reference.
+The King County version of Reference section 4C, 4D, 5, 6, 7A, 7C, and 8A through 8E, 11, and 14 apply to proposals in the City of Sammamish.